Age of Consent (song): Cover versions

 "Age of Consent" has been covered by numerous bands, including Arcade Fire, Geographer, The Essex Green, Buffalo Tom, and Built to Spill.
 Cayetana provided a cover of "Age of Consent" for the soundtrack to the 2018 film To All the Boys I've Loved Before.
+Geographer's cover appeared in the 2024 film Snack Shack.

+Remixes

+A remix of the song by record producer Howie B was created for the 1995 compilation album The Rest of New Order.